elpatron68/HG-Server-Manager/README.md

 - ♾️ Load and save an unlimited number of different configurations
 - ⛵ Instantly switch between up to 10 user-defined presets by hot key
 - 📃 Open game server log file and *snaps* directory directly from the application
+- View regatta results in a formatted table

 ![image-20230407193824206](./assets/image-20230407193824206.png)